 And perhaps, when it is summertime and our bodies make a lot of Vitamin D, it helps in that storage process.
 When the sun heads North in the winter, the drop in Vitamin D helps us to use up what we have stored?
 Perhaps Vitamin D supplementation stimulates fat storage and prevents the body from shedding those unwanted kilos.
 There are no hard and fast answers here.

 “Don’t wear sunglasses all the time outdoors”, I add.
-“Light needs to hit the retinas of our eyes to help with production of Vit D’s also.
-I know a young bloke who works outdoors on a farm, tanned, strong and healthy, and his blood tests showed low Vit D levels.
+“Light needs to hit the retinas of our eyes to help with production of Vitamin D’s also.
+I know a young bloke who works outdoors on a farm, tanned, strong and healthy, and his blood tests showed low Vitamin D levels.
 He wore sunnies all the time.
-Were his Vit D levels low because sunlight wasn’t absorbed through his retinas, or are we overlooking the simplest reason of all: Vit D tests always show low levels in everyone, so we are all forced to take Vit D?
+Were his Vitamin D levels low because sunlight wasn’t absorbed through his retinas, or are we overlooking the simplest reason of all: Vitamin D tests always show low levels in everyone, so we are all forced to take Vitamin D?

 “I believe this same combination would be ideal for adults too”

 “Yes, but babies are growing all the time, producing lots of new cells” Helen says.